 It all starts with calling someone a ‘moffie’

 Many others drown in shame leading to unhappy lives and most consider taking their lives instead of rising up.
-I have lost many friends to homophobic abuse but today is NOT the day we will allow it to happen to Theshen Naicker.
+I have lost many friends to homophobic abuse but today is NOT the day we will allow it to happen to another of our own.

-When I questioned him over his position on homosexuality, the alleged assailant could not form a series of sentences together to answer my question: Are you a homophobe?
+When I questioned him over his position on homosexuality, Omar could not form a series of sentences together to answer my question.